0xPolygon/polygon-edge-docs/docs/how-tos/howto-bridge-assets/setup-erc20-transfer.md

 title: ERC20 Token Transfer
 ---

 So far, we've set up bridge to exchange assets/data between Polygon PoS and Polygon SDK chain.
-This section guides you a way how to set up ERC20 bridge and send tokens to another chain.
+This section will guide you to set up an ERC20 bridge and send tokens between different blockchains.

 ## Step 1: Register resource ID

 Firstly, you will register a resource ID which associates resources in a cross-chain environment.
-A Resource ID is 32 bytes value which must be different from other resources but the same on every chain.
-The Resource IDs are arbitrary, but they may have the chain ID of the home chain in the last byte.
+A Resource ID is a 32 byte value which must be unique to the resource that we are transferring between these blockchains.
+The Resource IDs are arbitrary, but they may have the chain ID of the home chain in the last byte, as a convention (home chain referring to the network on which this resources originated from).

-To register resource ID, you can use `cb-sol-cli bridge register-resource` command.
-You will need to give the private key of `admin` account.
+To register resource ID, you can use the `cb-sol-cli bridge register-resource` command.
+You will need to give the private key of the `admin` account.

 ```bash
 # For Polygon PoS chain